cme212/course/syllabus.md

 - 20% conceptual exercises (3 exercise sets throughout quarter)
 - 30% final exam

+## Homework policies

+- Each student is allowed 2 homework late days over the quarter.
+Homeworks are due before class on Friday.
+Students may use their late days on the subsequent Saturday and Sunday.
+No late work will be accepted after 11:59pm on the Sunday following the due date.
+This rule does not apply to the exercise assignments (EX0, etc).
+Late exercises are not accepted.

+- Each student is granted 3 regrade requests.
+Unused regrade requests will be translated to bonus points at the end of the quarter.
+Regrade requests are made by submitting a GitHub issue in the homework submission repository and assigning the TA who graded the homework.

 ## Books

 Required readings will be assigned from: